philosowaffle/obisidian-work-template/002 meta/vault specification/Folder Organization.md

 4. Upon completion, content **must** be organized to either [020 areas](#020%20areas), [030 resources](#030%20resources), or [040 archives](#040%20archives).

 > [!info]
-> The projects folder is definitely where I spend most of my time.
-Many of the projects I work on fall into one of three Categories so I like to organize them as such in sub folders.
-I have a template I use for these project notes that I'm continuing to iterate on, but I'll cover that in more detail in a later section.
->
-> The point of this folder is to always have quick access to the things I am currently, actively, responsible for in some fashion.
+> The point of this folder is to always have quick access to the things I am currently, actively responsible for in some fashion.
 "Responsible for" can be fairly broad, but generally if anything I work on is expected to take more than a day AND I expect someone will be asking me follow up questions about it, it get's a project note.
 >
 > When a project is no longer active it leaves this folder and moves to the Archives folder.
 Sometimes, as a preliminary step I may refactor some information out to Resource notes.
 For example, if the project was to create a net new feature or to enhance an existing feature, I may go create a dedicated resource note for that Feature or update the existing one with information from this project before I archive the project.